 Knowledge is power, so we're highlighting our four favorite healing foods from William's list, along with scientific evidence to substantiate each food's designation as a superfood.

 The claim: Dubbed the "mother fruit" by William, the avocado is as much of a nurturing comfort food as it is a nutritional powerhouse (it's the closest food on the planet to breast milk, claims William).
 Beyond its ability to give you the warm fuzzies, avocados are beneficial for the brain and the digestive tract.
-The fruit contains phytochemicals and anti-inflammatory compounds that help ease digestive disorders, while omega-6 fatty acids "help restore the central nervous system and alleviate Alzheimer's and dementia."
+The fruit contains phytochemicals and anti-inflammatory compounds that help ease digestive disorders.
 Bonus: William suggests that eating avocados can contribute to a dewy-fresh complexion and help lessen the appearance of under-eye circles.

 The proof: Scientific studies about Hass avocados support William's esteem for the bumpy-skinned fruit.
 Packed with fiber and key nutrients (think magnesium, potassium, and vitamins A and C) and naturally low in sugar and sodium, avocados are linked to improved cardiovascular health, weight management, and healthy aging.
 By adding one-half of an avocado (the official serving size determined by the NHANES) to your meal, it's plausible that you could experience lowered cholesterol levels, more normalized blood pressure, improved skin elasticity, and longer satiation between meals, among other benefits.